 Obedience to God Trumps Obedience to Civil Government:

 If civil government demands from us what God forbids, we need to obey God rather than man.
 This is affirmed by the New Testament church.
 When commanded not to preach Peter and John answered “We must obey God rather than man” (Acts 5:29).
 Likewise, Shadrach, Meshach, and Abednego refused to bow to an idol and God rescued them from the civil punishment they received for their disobedience (Dan.
 3).
-Other examples of civil disobedience include the Egyptian midwives, Esther and Daniel.
+Other examples of civil disobedience include the Hebrew midwives in Egypt, Esther and Daniel.

 Civil Government’s Toleration of Sin: